voiceittech/VoiceIt2-React-Native-Demo/README.md

               new voiceItPackage());
     }
  ```
-  Add initialize a new instance of the voiceItPackage, as shown above.
+  Initialize a new instance of the voiceItPackage, as shown above.
 This will initilize the native methods in the module.

 ##### Access Module methods
-To access the module methods, naviagte to $Your_Project_Root/App.js.
-The Module will be wrapped up inside react native's built-in <a href="https://facebook.github.io/react-native/docs/native-modules-ios"> Native Modules</a> object.
+To access the module methods, navigate to $Your_Project_Root/App.js.
+The Module will be wrapped up inside React Native's built-in <a href="https://facebook.github.io/react-native/docs/native-modules-android"> Native Modules</a> object.
 Inside App.js, import the Native Modules:
 ```
 import {NativeModules} from 'react-native';
 ```
-We recommending creating an instance of the Voice It Module;
+We recommending creating an instance of the VoiceIt Module;
 ```
 const voiceItModule = NativeModules.VoiceIt;
 ```
 ###### Initialize the Module
 ```
-voiceItModule.initVoiceIt("API_KEY_HERE", "API_KEY_HERE");
+voiceItModule.initVoiceIt("API_KEY_HERE", "API_TOKEN_HERE");
 ```
 ##### Encapsulated Action Methods

 ###### Start Voice Enrollment
 ```
 voiceItModule.encapsulatedVoiceEnrollment("USER_ID", "CONTENT_LANGUAGE", "PHRASE", (res)=>{
     //This is the Callback.
-Handle result here }
+Handle result here
-);
+    });
 ```
 ###### Start Voice Verification
 ```
 voiceItModule.encapsulatedVoiceVerification("USER_ID", "CONTENT_LANGUAGE", "PHRASE", (res)=>{
     //This is the Callback.
-Handle result here }
+Handle result here
-);
+    });
 ```
 ###### Start Voice Identification
 ```
 voiceItModule.encapsulatedVoiceIdentification("GROUP_ID", "CONTENT_LANGUAGE", "PHRASE", (res)=>{
     //This is the Callback.
-Handle result here }
+Handle result here
-);
+    });
 ```

 ###### Start Face Enrollment
 ```
 voiceItModule.encapsulatedFaceEnrollment("USER_ID",(res)=>{
     //This is the Callback.
-Handle result here }
+Handle result here
-);
+    });
 ```
 ###### Start Face Verification
 ```
 voiceItModule.encapsulatedFaceVerification("USER_ID", LIVENESS_BOOLEAN, (res)=>{
     //This is the Callback.
-Handle result here }
+Handle result here
-);
+    });
 ```

 ###### Start Face Identification
 ```
 voiceItModule.encapsulatedFaceIdentification("GROUP_ID", LIVENESS_BOOLEAN, (res)=>{
     //This is the Callback.
-Handle result here }
+Handle result here
-);
+    });
 ```

 ###### Start Video Enrollment
 ```
 voiceItModule.encapsulatedVideoEnrollment("USER_ID", "CONTENT_LANGUAGE", "PHRASE", (res)=>{
     //This is the Callback.
-Handle result here }
+Handle result here
-);
+    });
 ```

 ###### Start Video Verification
 ```
 voiceItModule.encapsulatedVideoVerification("USER_ID", "CONTENT_LANGUAGE", LIVENESS_BOOLEAN, "PHRASE", (res)=>{
     //This is the Callback.
-Handle result here }
+Handle result here
-);
+    });
 ```

 ###### Start Video Identification
 ```
 voiceItModule.encapsulatedVideoIdentification("GROUP_ID", "CONTENT_LANGUAGE", LIVENESS_BOOLEAN, "PHRASE", (res)=>{
     //This is the Callback.
-Handle result here }
+Handle result here
-);
+    });
 ```

 ##### API Wrapper Methods
-This is an incomplete List.
-For a list of all methods, please look at the <a href="https://github.com/voiceittech/VoiceItApi2AndroidSDK#user-api-calls"> Android SDK</a> documentation
+For a list of all methods, please look at the <a href="https://api.voiceit.io"> API Documentation</a>

 ###### Get All Users
 ```
 voiceItModule.getAllUsers(res)=>{
     //This is the Callback.
-Handle result here }
+Handle result here
-);
+    });
 ```
 ###### Create User
 ```
 voiceItModule.createUser(res)=>{
     //This is the Callback.
-Handle result here }
+Handle result here
-);
+    });
 ```
 ###### Check User Exists
 ```
 voiceItModule.checkUserExists("USER_ID_HERE", res)=>{
     //This is the Callback.
-Handle result here }
+Handle result here
-);
+    });
 ```
 ###### Delete user
 ```
 voiceItModule.deleteUser("USER_ID_HERE", res)=>{
     //This is the Callback.
-Handle result here }
+Handle result here
-);
+    });
 ```
 ###### Get Groups For User
 ```
 voiceItModule.getGroupsForUser("USER_ID_HERE", res)=>{
     //This is the Callback.
-Handle result here }
+Handle result here
-);
+    });
 ```
 ###### Get All Groups
 ```
 voiceItModule.deleteUser(res)=>{
     //This is the Callback.
-Handle result here }
+Handle result here
-);
+    });
 ```
 ###### Get Group
 ```
 voiceItModule.getGroup("USER_ID_HERE", res)=>{
     //This is the Callback.
-Handle result here }
+Handle result here
-);
+    });
 ```
 ###### Check Group Exists
 ```
 voiceItModule.groupExists("USER_ID_HERE", res)=>{
     //This is the Callback.
-Handle result here }
+Handle result here
-);
+    });
 ```
 ###### Create Group
 ```
 voiceItModule.createGroup("GROUP_DESCRIPTION", res)=>{
     //This is the Callback.
-Handle result here }
+Handle result here
-);
+    });
 ```
 ###### Add User to Group
 ```
 voiceItModule.addUserToGroup("GROUP_ID","USER_ID", res)=>{
     //This is the Callback.
-Handle result here }
+Handle result here
-);
+    });
 ```

 ###### Remove User From Group
 ```
 voiceItModule.removeUserFromGroup("GROUP_ID","USER_ID", res)=>{
     //This is the Callback.
-Handle result here }
+Handle result here
-);
+    });
 ```
 ###### Delete group
 ```
 voiceItModule.deleteGroup("GROUP_ID_HERE", res)=>{
     //This is the Callback.
-Handle result here }
+Handle result here
-);
+    });
 ```

 #### IOS Module